davidpagnon/Sports2D/README.md

 4. **Chooses the right persons to keep.** In single-person mode, only keeps the person with the highest average scores over the sequence.
 In multi-person mode, only retrieves the keypoints with high enough confidence, and only keeps the persons with high enough average confidence over each frame.

 4. **Converts the pixel coordinates to meters.** The user can provide a calibration file, or simply the size of a specified person.
 The floor angle and the coordinate origin can either be detected automatically from the gait sequence, or be manually specified.
+The depth coordinates are set to normative values, depending on whether the person is going left, right, facing the camera, or looking away.

 5. **Computes the selected joint and segment angles**, and flips them on the left/right side if the respective foot is pointing to the left/right.